-You can choose to transfer previous tax year investments to us which can be invested in the Company while retaining your ISA wrapper.
+You can choose to transfer previous tax year investments to the Aberdeen Standard Investment Trust ISA which can be invested in the Company while retaining your ISA wrapper.
 The minimum lump sum for an ISA transfer is £1,000 and is subject to a minimum per trust of £250.